 'I'm not getting a trial?' said Sirius in shock.
 'But I am innocent!
 Surely I have the right for a trial!
 I demand to speak to Dumbledore!'

 And so Sirius was left in the company of the dementors of Azkaban.
-At first, he held out hope that Dumbledore would see reason, and convince Crouch and Bagnold to hold a trial for him or that the Potters' will would be unsealed and prove that he wasn't the secret keeper as they had mentioned that fact in the will.
+At first, he held out hope that Dumbledore would see reason, and convince Crouch and Bagnold to hold a trial for him or that the Potters' will would be unsealed and prove that he wasn't the secret keeper as James had been sure to make that clear.
 But that hope soon faded as the days passed by.
-The feeling of betrayal deepened even more when he found out that Bellatrix, his psychotic cousin and a proven Death Eater got a trial for her part in torturing Frank and Alice into insanity.
+The feeling of betrayal deepened even more when he found out that Bellatrix, his psychotic cousin and a proven Death Eater, got a trial for her part in torturing Frank and Alice Longbottom into insanity.

 Was his service, his dedication to Dumbledore and his Order of the Phoenix, the light, and the Ministry all for nothing that they did not even give him the courtesy of a trial?
 How was it that proven Death Eaters got a trial while he got tossed into Azkaban without one?
 Was his mother right in saying that they could not be trusted?
 That in the end, the Light was just as bigoted and as blind and narrow minded as the Dark?
 Was there any point in switching over to the Light?

 Sirius had a ready answer to the last question at the least.
 It was worth switching sides.
 At least because of that, he had found great friends ... well friend at the very least.
 Peter was a Death Eater and Remus was just as good as a traitor for testifying against him like that.
 How could he bring up that incident all those years back when he had sworn that it was in the past?
 He did not have the luxury of denying knowledge of the switch.
 Not when Sirius himself had seen the letter detailing the switch included with the package they normally sent him every month which he had delivered personally to Lupin's house.